Did you know that a single word can change how ChatGPT responds?

 Give the AI model responsibilities like “summarizer,” “fact-checker,” and “opinion generator.”
 Give a paragraph for the AI model to summarize.
 The purpose of the “summarizer” is to summarize the text’s main ideas.

-You play part in a role.
+You play a part in a role.
 You may play the part of the clown at school, the responsible one in your family, or Juliet on stage.
 A role can also refer to a function or job.